Undertake research with the ICG

 For further information see https://www.ras.org.uk/awards-and-grants/fellowships

 Future Leaders Fellowships will grow the strong supply of talented individuals needed to ensure a vibrant environment for research and innovation in the UK.
 The scheme is open to researchers and innovators from across business, universities, and other organisations.
-The first 6 rounds of Future Leaders Fellowships has now concluded, it is not clear if this will be extended.
-If interested in applying, please contact an ICG staff member with a connection to the proposed research.
+The seventh round of Future Leader Fellows has been announced:

 Funded PhD positions for 2022 start have now been filled.
 We expect to start applications for Autumn 2023 start in January 2023.